dctanner/dctanner.github.io/content/blog/building-an-ai-superserver/building-an-ai-superserver.md

 ## Set a lower max power limit for GPUs

-Some people find that lowering the power limit just a bit will reduce max temp without any real performance sacrafice.
+Some people find that lowering the power limit just a bit will reduce max temp without any real performance sacrifice.
 I set the max power for my RTX 3090's to 300W (from 305W) by [following these steps](https://www.reddit.com/r/Fedora/comments/11lh9nn/set_nvidia_gpu_power_and_temp_limit_on_boot/).

 ## Docker bug workaround